 It's good to know the stretch of seven games against top-notch opponents didn't make the Sixers forget how to treat a bad team.
-Last night, the Sixers manhandled the Cavs and put another lopsided win on the board. (
+Last night, the Sixers manhandled the Cavs and put another lopsided win on the board. (game capsule).

 Here's your rotation chart.
 I highlighted a couple of rotations, but take a close look at the first half units, the key to player of the game lies in there:

 This game was exactly what the doctor ordered on the second night of a back-to-back coming off a tough loss in which Doug Collins had to lean heavily on his best players.
 Getting this win was important for a number of reasons, but getting it while being able to use Andre Iguodala for only 25 minutes and Elton Brand for only 26 is huge.
 Give a ton of credit to the bench, who scored 50 points on 20/40 from the floor.
 They came on early and really did a great job.
 I'm pretty sure those four guys plus Lavoy could've won this game on their own.